ysig/GraKeL/doc/user_manual/installation.rst

 As for the installation using pre-built packages, we haven't yet been able to see if this error reproduces on Python-3.5.
 So as for now there is no recommended installation procedure that will produce an end result, as in a unix like environment.
+This again restricts the user from running the graphlet_sampling kernel and only.

 Contributions in overriding or overcoming compatibility issues, would be widely accepted and for doing so see the section :ref:`contributing`.

+Other from that the package should build normally on windows assuring a Visual C++ higher or equal to 9 is installed, which is required from Cython.

 .. _cvxopt: http://cvxopt.org/
 .. _cvxopt developers: http://cvxopt.org/copyright.html